waveyboym/compiler-construction-project-COS-341/README.md

 > You cannot proceed past this point if you don't have java installed

 #### Run jar file
-1. Copy the jar file from the <a href="build">build</a> folder
+1. Go to the jar file in the <a href="build">build</a> folder
 2. Open up a terminal and run:
 ```
-java -jar compiler-1.0-SNAPSHOT.jar input/main.spl
+java -jar compiler-1.0-SNAPSHOT.jar main.spl
 ```
 3. Use this website to execute the basic code <a href="https://www.jdoodle.com/execute-yabasic-online">basic compiler</a>
 > [!NOTE]